 About the show...

-It would be just wonderful if any lovely person could spare a bit of dollar to support the development of the show over the next few months by buying us a hot drink, a pizza, or even a week's worth of both...
+It would be just wonderful if any lovely person could spare a bit of spare cash to support the development of the show over the next few months by buying us a hot drink, a pizza, or even a week's worth of both...

-She is one half of Diversify Podcast, whose guests have included Ria Lina, Maisie Adam and Tez Ilyas.
+Kate has appeared on the BBC, Netflix (as a dead body) and in the West End, and is also one half of Diversify Podcast, whose guests have included Ria Lina, Kai Samra, Maisie Adam and Tez Ilyas.

 Her online work can be watched in full on Youtube, Instagram and the British Comedy Guide.

 Her first novel was nominated for Penguin's Merky Books New Writer's Prize 2021.

 Backbone is a female-led company formed in September 2012.
 We are a diverse group of theatre and filmmakers who all believe that storytelling can change the world.